ielab/OpenBioLLM/readme.md

-# Beyond GeneGP: A Multi-Agent Architecture with Open-Source LLMs for Enhanced Genomic Question Answering
+# Beyond GeneGPT: A Multi-Agent Architecture with Open-Source LLMs for Enhanced Genomic Question Answering

 ## Overview of *OpenBioLLM* Project